Items worth and not worth buying in February

 Now is not the time to buy suitcases and other luggage (unless, of course, you have a fast flight, so there is no choice).
 Wait until next month for new models in stores to restock shoppers ahead of their spring and summer travel.
 Once this happens, retailers will begin to dispose of old stock at a good discount.

 On the subject: Card or cash: what makes you spend more

 Look for discounts on tax filing software with Tax Day approaching.
 Prices are actually tending to increase as the April deadline approaches, so don't wait too long.
 By submitting early, you can avoid last-minute rush and help you get a much-needed refund faster.

 Almost every major electronics retailer will be selling TurboTax and similar packages at a discount.
 Amazon is unlikely to undercut prices of the most popular programs, although Costco and Target were in line with its prices at the time of publication.
 Walmart has signed an exclusive with H&R Block and is promoting an enhanced version of its popular luxury program, which allows customers to reinstall the program within two years of purchase.

 You may not have expected discounts on Mexican food in February, but it is.
 Between National Margarita Cocktail Day (February 22) and National Tortilla Chips Day (February 24), Mexican restaurants will be looking for customers.

-Special offers are expected in great numbers among national chains.
-Last year, you could buy a classic margarita at the Bahama Breeze Island Grille for $ 2,22, and Chili offered signature drinks for $ 5.
-Some of Salsarita's Fresh Mexican Grill gave nachos free chips and salsa every day, while Taco John's has given customers chips and cheese in the past.
-Explore additional offers at your favorite local Mexican restaurants, as well as specials on Tortillas chip packages at grocery stores.
+Special offers are expected in large numbers among national chains.
+In 2020, you could buy a classic Margarita for $2,22 at the Bahama Breeze Island Grille, while the Chili establishment offered signature drinks for $5.
+Salsarita's Fresh Mexican Grill gave away free chips and salsa on nacho day at some locations, and Taco John's has given away chips and cheese to customers in the past.
+Explore additional deals at your favorite local Mexican restaurants, as well as special deals on Tortillas chips at grocery stores.

 Read also on ForumDaily: